-Most courts distinguish between mistakes of law and mistakes of fact.
+Historically, courts distinguished between mistakes of law and mistakes of fact.
 A mistake of fact occurs when an officer simply gets the facts wrong—for example, by perceiving a crack in a windshield to be bigger than it is.
-In general, if the mistake is reasonable—for instance, because the windshield crack appeared to be, but wasn't big enough to be illegal—then it’s legally justified.
+In general, if the mistake is reasonable—for instance, because the windshield crack appeared to be, but wasn't big enough to be illegal—then a resulting detention is legally justified.
 (United States v.
 Cashman, 216 F.3d 582 (7th Cir.
 2000).)
-In that instance, evidence the officer uncovers after the stop will be admissible.
-(See Invalid Police Searches and the Good Faith Exception.)
+In that instance, evidence the officer uncovers after the stop will probably be admissible.
+(For a related concept, see Police Searches and the Good Faith Exception.)

 Mistakes of Law